-Several invasive species already exist in Yellowstone's waters; the most harmful are:
+Three invasive species already exist in Yellowstone's waters:

 Whirling disease parasite causes deformities in young native trout, which then cannot feed normally and are vulnerable to predation.
 Whirling disease exists in Pelican Creek and its tributaries, one of the largest aquatic systems draining into Yellowstone Lake.